andrewbowen19/DoublePendulum/README.md

 # DoublePendulum

-Forked from [this repo](https://github.com/OHUGITHO/DoublePendulum.git).
-Want to include the final path plot and manipulate the line drawing.
+This git repo is forked from [here](https://github.com/OHUGITHO/DoublePendulum.git).

-Sample output of the `DoublePendulum` module
+Below is a sample gif created by the `DoublePendulum` module
 ![](output/doublePendulum.gif)

+---
+## Usage